kehrlab/molemap/README.md

     ./bcmap get readfile1.fastq readfile2.fastq BarcodeIndexName Barcodes

 # Example
 This small example demonstrates how to use bcmap.
+And allows you to check if it is properly installed.
+Change do the bcmap folder and run the commands below.

     # building the index for chr21.fa using 45000000 buckets (based on the size of chromosome 21)
     ./bcmap index example/chr21.fa example/Index -b 45000000